Best daily deals

 One year of YouTube Premium per user at no additional cost.

-There are now three simple Google Fi plans — two with unlimited data and another where you pay as you go.
+There are now three Google Fi plans — two with unlimited data and another where you pay as you go.
 Each has its perks, but it’s up to you to decide which fits your needs.
 Here’s a quick breakdown to help you out:

 • Flexible is perfect for those that don’t use much data.
 You pay just $20 monthly for unlimited talk and text, then $10 per every GB used.
 To keep your bill from getting too crazy, Google gives you free unlimited data after you’ve paid for 6GB — a bill total of $80 for one line.
 This plan is a bit of a hybrid between prepaid and postpaid, as you pay a monthly fee ahead, but the actual data is charged after the billing month ends.
 Have multiple lines?
 You can get discounted rates as low as $17 per line for 4 lines, though you pay the same $10 per GB for data.

 • Simply Unlimited is perfect for families that use more than a few gigs of data.
 At $60 a month for one line, Simply Unlimited isn’t the cheapest plan when you consider it’s not truly unlimited.
-You get just 35GB of high-speed data, afterward, things slow down to just 256kbps until the next billing period.
+You get just 35GB of high-speed data; afterward, things slow down to just 256kbps until the next billing period.
 If you’re just one person, we don’t really recommend this plan.
 That said, families will see the rate drop down to just $30 for four lines, and most users don’t really use more than 35GB of data anyhow.

 • Simply Unlimited Plus is best for frequent travelers who use a lot data.
 If you’re a frequent traveler, we recommend Plus over Simply Unlimited.
 It’s just $10 more for one line, yet you get 50GB of data, a Google One membership, and free texting and data in many countries across the globe.
 If you travel a lot, this is the way to go.
 There are also discounts that can bring it down to as little as $45 per line for four lines.